-When it comes to ADHD, it is important to listen to sufferers and help them partner with us on a treatment plan that will work best for them.
-At The London Psychiatry Centre, we stay on top of all the latest developments concerning ADHD and other mental health issues.
+When it comes to ADHD, it is important to listen to patients and help them partner with us on a treatment plan that will work best for them.
+At The London Psychiatry Centre, we stay on top of all the latest developments concerning ADHD and other neurodevelopmental disorders.

 The London Psychiatry Centre is the only clinic in the UK to provide a new ground-breaking MHRA licensed treatment – eTNS – for ADHD in children and adults, with results superior to drug treatment and with no side effects.

 The London Psychiatry Centre is pioneering eTNS as an innovative new treatment for ADHD.
 External Trigeminal Nerve Stimulation (eTNS) is a drug-free treatment for ADHD.
 If you are suffering with ADHD you will know how much of a strain it can put on everyday life.
 Take control of your life with eTNS, an effective, non-invasive, pain-free, treatment for ADHD without side effects.

 Symptoms Of ADHD In Adults

 While the actual symptoms that appear will vary from person to person, here is a short look at some of the basic indicators that someone may have a problem with ADHD.

 - Does not or appears not to pay attention when spoken to